 The result is a list of seven items when id-stx

-has a module binding: (list source-mod source-id nominal-source-mod nominal-source-id source-phase import-phase nominal-export-phase).
+has a module binding: (list from-mod from-sym nominal-from-mod nominal-from-sym from-phase import-phase nominal-export-phase).

-at its definition site in the source module.
+at its definition site in the originating module.
 This can be

 different from the local name returned by

 syntax->datum for several reasons: the identifier is

 renamed on import, it is renamed on export, or it is

 implicitly renamed because the binding site was generated by a

 macro invocation.
 In that last case, it may be an